frederic-perez/AmE-dictionary/data/dictionary.md

 __drag<sup>2</sup>__ _n_
 __drag<sup>3</sup>__ _adj_ :two: Of, relating to, or being a person wearing clothing characteristic of the opposite sex: _a drag performer; a drag show._
 __dragnet__
+__dragon’s blood__ _n_ A dark red resinous substance derived from various trees and used in photoengraving.
 __dragoon__ _v tr_ /druh-GOON/ To force someone to do something; coerce.
 __drain board__ _n_ :three::hammer: (drainboard)
 __drain<sup>1</sup>__ _v_ :six::hammer: (drained) _They laughed and drained their cups of wine._ _They drained their canteens too quickly._